-- 1 Elementary Russian I (LEC 4.0) Introduction to reading, conversation, and grammar.
+- 001 Elementary Russian I (Lect 4.0) Introduction to reading, conversation, and grammar.
 Laboratory required (one extra hour per week).
-Prerequisite: Entrance requirements. - 2 Elementary Russian II (LEC 4.0) Continuation of Russian I. Prerequisite: Russ 1. - 80 Readings In Science And Literature (LEC 4.0) Readings in scientific writings and literature for improving comprehension of Russian publications.
-Prerequisite: Russ 2. - 100 Special Problems (IND 0.0-6.0) Problems or readings on specific subjects or projects in the department.
-Consent of instructor required. - 101 Special Topics (Variable 0.0-6.0) This course is designed to give the department an opportunity to test a new course.
-Variable title. - 110 Basic Russian Conversation (LEC 2.0) Russian conversation and oral practice.
-Prerequisite: Russ 2 - 170 Masterpieces Of Russian Literature (LEC 3.0) Selected major works of Russian literature.
-Prerequisite: Russ 80. - 180 Basic Russian Composition (LEC 3.0) Composition and translation from English.
-Prerequisite: Preceded or accompanied by Russ 110. - 200 Special Problems (IND 0.0-6.0) Problems or readings on specific subjects or projects in the department.
-Consent of instructor required. - 201 Special Topics (Variable 0.0-6.0) This course is designed to give the department an opportunity to test a new course.
-Variable title. - 300 Special Problems (IND 0.0-6.0) Problems or readings on specific subjects or projects in the department.
-Consent of instructor required. - 301 Special Topics (Variable 0.0-6.0) This course is designed to give the department an opportunity to test a new course.
-Variable title. - 310 Seminar (IND 0.0-6.0) Discussion of current topics.
-Prerequisite: Senior standing. - 311 Advanced Russian Conversation (LEC 2.0) Advanced Russian conversation and oral practice.
-Prerequisite: Russ 110. - 360 Russian Civilization (LEC 3.0) Introduction to Russian history and culture from the 9th to the 20th century exploring the interrelation between Russian society, its history and its cultural expression in painting, literature, music and architecture over the past thousand years.
+Prerequisite: Entrance requirements. - 002 Elementary Russian II (Lect 4.0) Continuation of Russian I. Prerequisite: Russ 1.

+- 060 Russian Civilization (Lect 3.0) General survey of Russian culture and life with an emphasis on the 20th century.
+Prerequisite: Entrance requirements. - 080 Readings in Science and Literature (Lect 4.0) Readings in scientific writings and literature for improving comprehension of Russian publications.
+Prerequisite: Russ 2. - 100 Special Problems (Variable) Problems or readings on specific subjects or projects in the department.
+Consent of instructor required. - 101 Special Topics (Variable) This course is designed to give the department an opportunity to test a new course.
+Variable title. - 110 Basic Russian Conversation (Lect 2.0) Russian conversation and oral practice.
+Prerequisite: Russ 2. - 170 Masterpieces of Russian Literature (Lect 3.0) Selected major works of Russian literature.
+Prerequisite: Russ 80. - 180 Basic Russian Composition (Lect 3.0) Composition and translation from English.
+Prerequisite: Preceded or accompanied by Russ 110. - 200 Special Problems (Variable) Problems or readings on specific subjects or projects in the department.
+Consent of instructor required. - 201 Special Topics (Variable) This course is designed to give the department an opportunity to test a new course.
+Variable title. - 300 Special Problems (Variable) Problems or readings on specific subjects or projects in the department.
+Consent of instructor required. - 301 Special Topics (Variable) This course is designed to give the department an opportunity to test a new course.
+Variable title. - 310 Seminar (Variable) Discussion of current topics.
+Prerequisite: Senior standing. - 311 Advanced Russian Conversation (Lect 2.0) Advanced Russian conversation and oral practice.
+Prerequisite: Russ 110. - 360 Russian Civilization (Lect 3.0) Introduction to Russian history and culture from the 9th to the 20th century exploring the interrelation between Russian society, its history and its cultural expression in painting, literature, music and architecture over the past thousand years.
 The periods covered include Kievan Russia, the birth of Christianity, the Mongol invasion, Ivan the Terrible, Peter the Great, Catherine the Great, and Imperial Russia.
-Prerequisite: Hist 112. - 370 Survey Of Russian Literature I (Early Period) (LEC 3.0) A study of the history and development of 16th, 17th, 18th, and 19th century Russian literature.
-Prerequisite: Russ 170.

-375 Survey Of Russian Literature II (Modern Period) (LEC 3.0) 20th Century Russian Literature.
+Prerequisite: Hist 112. - 370 Survey of Russian Literature I (Early Period) (Lect 3.0) A study of the history and development of 16th, 17th, 18th, and 19th century Russian literature.
+Prerequisite: Russ 170. - 375 Survey of Russian Literature II (Modern Period) (Lect 3.0) 20th Century Russian Literature.
 Prerequisite: Russ 170.